Goreli/DKMCPPM/20191112/perm_gen/readme.md

  * make str-perm-gen-b [Enter] - build str-perm-gen-b;
  * make file-entropy [Enter] - build file-entropy;
  * make clean [Enter] - remove all the three applications from the project directory;
- * make permutations [Enter] - tests str-perm-gen by printing 10 permutations of "Hello World";
+ * make test_run [Enter] - tests str-perm-gen by printing 10 permutations of "Hello World";
  * make benchmark [Enter] - benchmarks the permutation generator by feeding the string "Hello World" into str-perm-gen-b;
  * make entropy [Enter] - generates 10 random permutations of "Hello World" and calculates entropy of the dataset generated.